Little Yoga Space

 Thai Yoga Massage level 1 & 2 practitioner qualification training

 This training is an opportunity to learn an ancient and powerful form of bodywork with countless benefits and to develop the skills to support people in their individual healing process.
-At the same time this course offers the chance to embark on or continue your own ongoing journey of self-healing and self-development.
+At the same time this course offers the chance to embark on or continue your own ongoing journey of growth and self-development.

 In this 120h accredited training course you will gain comprehensive Thai Yoga Massage knowledge and skills to support people with your healing touch.
 Become a qualified bodyworker.